-Before we go into the specific causes of groin pain from running, it’s helpful to touch upon the key structures in the groin.
 Diagnosing groin injuries in runners is notoriously difficult, primarily due to the complexity of the anatomical structures in the groin area.

-The Anatomy of the Groin
+The Anatomy Of The Groin

-The groin is the area in the front of your hips and pelvis between your stomach and thigh.
+The groin is the area in the front of your hips and pelvis between your stomach and thighs.
 Essentially, the groin is located where your torso ends and your legs begin both in the front and inside of your legs.

 The pubic symphysis is a bony union of the two sides of your pelvis at the front portion of the bottom of your pelvis.
 It serves as the attachment point for the adductor muscles as well as the rectus abdominis muscle that forms your abs.

 The pubic symphysis also plays a key role in balancing and stabilizing your pelvis when you walk and run.